We have 2 flavors of our Blue Ice® Fermented Cod Liver Oil Capsules – Unflavored and Orange

 Shipping Weight: 0.30 lbs.

-We strive to provide high quality nutrient dense oils for you to enjoy.
+Quality is our top priority.
+3rd party laboratories extensively test our products to ensure safety and quality.
 Check out our Quality and Sustainability page and learn more about our oils.

 Short video featuring Claire Wetzel introducing Fermented Cod Liver Oil.